AdobeDocs/journey-optimizer-learn.en/help/decision-management/create-collections.md

 >[!INFO]
 >
-> This video is part of a course, [Getting Started with Offer Decisioning for Marketers](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2020.1.offerdecisioning), available for free on Experience League!
+> This video is part of a course, [Getting Started with Decision Management for Marketers](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2020.1.offerdecisioning), available for free on Experience League!